 Our guidelines make evidence based, best practice recommendations.
-These help to improve patient safety and reduce the risk of harm across the health system.
+Implementing these helps to improve patient safety and reduce the risk of harm across the health system.

 Independent Medicines and Medical Devices Safety (IMMDS) Review